arteria/cmsplugin-contact-plus/README.md

 ### development
 Please have a look at the latest commits for the work-in-progress-development version.

+### 1.1.8

+- Field ordering in the email is now equal to the definition.

 ### 1.1.7

 - django-cms 3.0 caching compatibility.